Home Compare LLY vs ORNBV.HE

 Stability

-Orion Oyj ranks near the top of the group on stability; Eli Lilly and Company sits in the weaker half.
+The same broad pattern appears on stability: Orion Oyj ranks near the top of the group, while Eli Lilly and Company stays in the weaker half.

 LLY